 Helping athletes with disabilities to live active lives!

-Join us on Saturday, May 16th, for the 10th running of the Cheyenne Mountain Trail Race at Cheyenne Mountain State Park.
+Join us on Saturday, Oct.
+24th, for the 10th running of the Cheyenne Mountain Trail Race at Cheyenne Mountain State Park.
 This race benefits Achilles Pikes Peak, a local nonprofit that helps athletes with disabilities to enjoy the trails and live rich, active lives.

 Our 50K, 25K and 10K courses include some of the best trails on the Front Range.
 Runners will cross grassy meadows and pierce dark stands of timber beneath the granite face of iconic Cheyenne Mountain.
 These trails are very runnable with a couple of well-placed rocks to keep you awake.

 Course info: The 50K and 25K courses include a “figure eight” layout with the start, finish and drop bag area located near the intersection of the “eight."
 50K runners will make two laps of the course.
 The 10K will be challenging but doable by anyone.
 Due to our covid-19 changes, we'll have course changes and new maps distributed before race day.